DuraN777/react-blog/README.md

 While in developement mode and with local-developemen server running, open a new terminal in the CLI.
 In new terminal run: `npx json-server --watch data/db.json --port8000`

-JOSN server watches our db.jsonfile and wraps it up in API endpoints.
+JOSN server watches our db.json file and wraps it up in API endpoints.
 Now the website can fetch and post data from and to db.json

 ## From create-react-app